- What is 1Broker?

 What is Bitcoin?Bitcoin is a P2P (Peer to peer) digital currency which was released as open-source software in 2009.
 It enables users to send and receive payments without the need for a middleman, or central authority.
 The price of a Bitcoin is based on demand and supply.

-How is it possible that trading on 1Broker is so cheap?With our minimalistic, efficient and lean business structure, our goal is to offer the best possible conditions.
+How is it possible that trading on 1Broker is so cheap?With our minimalist, efficient and lean business structure, our goal is to offer the best possible conditions.
 We do not work with banks or payment providers to handle our traders' deposits and withdrawals.
 Instead, we only use decentralized cryptocurrencies, like Bitcoin.
 While other brokerage firms have to spend money on chargebacks, contract management, lawyers and bank fees, we have a market advantage, which is reflected through our low fees.

 How can I deposit & withdraw?On 1Broker you can only deposit and withdraw using Bitcoin.
 Withdrawals are fully automated and happen instantly.
 Deposits require two network confirmations, and this usually takes between 10-40 minutes.
 Be sure to double check your deposit and withdraw addresses to prevent any mistakes, since all payments are irreversible.
 All of your deposits and withdrawals can be found in the "Transaction Log".